We all go through tough times. When you feel stuck, lost or in crisis, the supportive space of counselling can help you find a way forward.

 Another client commented,

-To arrange a free 30 minute consultation why not telephone: +44 (0)7581 325846 or click here to email me?.
+For an informal chat about what you are looking for, why not telephone: +44 (0)7581 325846 or click here to email me?.
 Alternatively, you may find answers to some of your questions on the Contact & FAQ page of this website.